BenjaminSauder/pixel_grid/README.md

 ## Snap Verts to Render Pixel

 This little operator is found under Mesh>Vertices>Snap Vertices to Render Pixels.
-It can also be called via space "Snap Vertices to Render Pixels"
+It can also be called via spacebar-search: "Snap Vertices to Render Pixels"

 For this thing to work you have to select a mesh object, and the scene camera has to be set to orthographic mode.